sagarjoglekar/sagar-academic-website/content/project/modeluserengagement.md

 caption = ""

 +++
-There has been a large churn of new ideas, exploring new ways to network people and their content.
+There has been a churn of new platforms exploring new ways to network people, and their content.
 From primacy driven social media platforms like Tik-tok, Vine and Instagram, to a more decentralized socially curated content platform like Mastodom.
-Here I explore models, methods and pipelines to measure how humans adopt and interact with these new and innovative platforms.
+These works explore models, methods, and pipelines to measure how humans adopt and interact with these new and innovative platforms.